insapathogenomics/ReporTree/README.md

 Partitioning with GrapeTree:
   Specifications to get and cut minimum spanning trees derived from cg/wgMLST allele data [only if an allele profile file is provided]

+  --loci-called LOCI_CALLED
+                        [OPTIONAL] Minimum percentage of loci called (e.g. '-- loci-called 0.95' will only keep in the allele matrix samples with > 95% of alleles, i.e. <= 5% missing data)
   --method GRAPETREE_METHOD
                         "MSTreeV2" [DEFAULT] Alternative:"MSTree"
   --missing HANDLER     ONLY FOR MSTree.
 0: [DEFAULT] ignore missing data in